top of page

 I cried.
-I screamed into pillows.
-I stared, numb and in disbelief for hours.
-I checked the boxes that society says count: do the funeral, eat the donated casseroles, keep getting out of bed.
+I wailed.
+I stared off in numb disbelief.
+I checked the boxes that I had to: do the funeral, get the death certificate, keep getting out of bed for my kids.

-But over a year later, when I attempted suicide myself for the second time, I began to realize I had fallen into a dark hole in my grief journey, somewhere.
+But when I became so low that I attempted suicide myself, I began to realize I had fallen into a dark hole in my grief journey, somewhere.
+Maybe this level of devastation wasn't "normal," or at least, certainly wasn't healthy.

-And we're digging into it this week as part 1 of our grief process:
+Hopelessness isn't the only way we can get derailed- it can look like other things, too.
+And we're digging into it this week as Part 1 of our grief process:

 I know it seems so obvious that it's almost laughable, but if the first step in the grief journey is acceptance and actually grieving our losses, the truth is...
 We're terrible at doing it!

-It seems ridiculous to say—of course we grieve, right?
-But I bring this up because real grief is something we often skip altogether, or get stuck in.
+Real, healthy grief is something many try to skip altogether, or get stuck in.
 Both of these have massive impacts on and implications for our grief journey, and our future.

 1) Getting Stuck in the Pain

-We can feel so overwhelmed with despair that we make pain our home, and don't realize there is more to a healthy journey of grief.
-We believe that we died when they died... and when we hold to this, we don't just experience death—we embody it.
+We can feel so overwhelmed with despair that we make pain our home, and don't realize there is a better journey of grief available to us.
+We believe that we died when they died, and when we hold to this, we don't just experience death—we embody it.

 The result of this pitfall is living a life that feels pretty much over, done, and miserable.
 It is devoid of hope, abundance or future dreams.
+It comes out in how we speak and how we feel in our widowhood days.
 Even though we hate it, we may not realize what we're doing, or don't know how to get out.

-For a long time, I thought staying in the pain honored who and what I lost.
-I didn’t realize that staying stuck there was robbing me of the healing and rebuilding God had for me (the next steps in this blog series-stay tuned!).
+Sometimes it's because we think that staying in pain honors who and what we've lost.
+But it actually robs you of the healing and rebuilding God has for you (the next steps in this blog series-stay tuned!).

-While authentic grief is valuable, so is its forward movement... and I was lacking in that.
+While authentic grief is valuable, so is its forward movement.
+In healthy grief, we have both.

 2) Bypassing Our Losses

-Another pitfall is when we rush past grief because it’s unbearable.
-The losses are too great to face.
-Perhaps, our underlying beliefs ("I am abandoned/unworthy" or "Life is now purposeless/hopeless," etc.) are too painful to even name.
+Another pitfall is when we rush past grief because it's, obviously, painful.
+The losses feel too great to face.
+Perhaps, our underlying beliefs ("I am abandoned/unworthy" or "Life is now purposeless/hopeless," etc.) are too much to connect with.

-We may try to numb or distract ourselves from it—maybe with alcohol, drugs, shopping, food, a new relationship, or just keeping too busy to feel.
-Numerous addictions and dysfunctions can surface as we attempt to find comfort.
+We may try to numb or distract ourselves from it—maybe with alcohol, drugs, shopping, food, a relationship(s), sex, or just keeping too busy to feel.
+Numerous addictions and dysfunctions can surface in widowhood as we attempt to find comfort and relief.

 Another way we bypass or avoid the grief process is by denial, or dissociating from it entirely.
 In this case, a person avoids feeling, thinking, or talking about their loss(es) altogether.